FORMATIONS (TO&E), PART 1

 • Training of rank and file troops:

-• Fighting Moral: Both White Suojeluskunta troops and soldiers of Red Guard were often terrified of possibility of getting surrounded.
+• Fighting Moral: Both White Army Suojeluskunta troops and soldiers of Red Guard were often terrified of possibility of getting surrounded.
 Neither side typically had very good maps and as connections to other troops were practically non-existent in terms of today (telegraph or phone connection was seldom available, typically messengers were the only method of keeping contact to own troops).
-And when both sides got accustomed to executing their POWs troops that got surrounded were basically dead, this added fear.
+And once both sides got accustomed to executing their POWs, any troops that got surrounded were basically dead, which increased fear even further.
 Jaeger Battalions of White Army were typically somewhat better organised and more often had better connection and leadership so they were bit better.
-On the other hand getting desperate sometimes heightened the moral of troops considerably.
-Both sides had considerable problems in getting many of their units (recruited units, Jaeger Battalions and were exceptions) to participate into battles fought far from their homes.
-Speciality of Red Guard moral keeping was tendency to keep machineguns shooting even if there were no good targets within range.
+On the other hand desperation sometimes heightened the fighting moral of troops considerably.
+Both sides had considerable problems in getting many of their units (recruited units and Jaeger Battalions being exceptions) to participate into battles fought far from their homes.
+For example Red Guards often had their machineguns shooting for moral reasons even if there were no good targets with-in range.
 Reason for this was quite basic - own machineguns not shooting all the time during battle proved to be sometimes enough reason for Red troops to start retreat on their own.

 • Leadership: